Sujimichi/ksp_mod_lister/README.md

     mod_lister.exe <path_to_KSP_install>

-or, if you place it inside a KSP install (in the root of the install), just
+You don't need to supply a path if you run it from inside the root of a KSP install.

-    mod_lister.exe
+It will display the installed mods and also output the list to a text file (located wherever mod_lister is run from)